 You are required to legally comply with the following legislation.
 Your insurance company will want to know you comply as well.

-• The Health and Safety at Work Act
+- The Health and Safety at Work Act – requires employers to keep employees safe

-• The Electricity at Work Regulations Act
+- The Electricity at Work Regulations Act – requires electrical systems to be maintained safely.

 None of these articles specifically state that you must test your electrical equipment on a regular basis.